lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 As shown in {{Fig-ACKabort}}, a Receiver-Abort is coded as a SCHC ACK message with a shortened Bitmap set to 1 up to the first L2 Word boundary, followed by an extra L2 Word full of 1's.
 Such a message never occurs in a regular acknowledgement and is detected as a Receiver-Abort.

+The Rule ID and Dtag values in the Receive-Abort message MUST be identical to the ones used in the fragments of the SCHC Packet the transmission of which is being aborted.

-A Receiver-Abort is aligned to L2 Words by design.
+A Receiver-Abort is aligned to L2 Words, by design.
 Therefore, padding MUST not be appended.

 ~~~~